wshare26/cse15l-lab-reports/Lab-Report-1.md

 When using `cat` with no argument(s), you will be able to continue typing into the terminal where it will reiterate to you what the input you typed.
 When I press `ctrl + c` I can exit.

-This output is not really an error because `cat` is used to list the contents of a file.
+This output is not an error because `cat` is used to list the contents of a file.
 However, when there is no file for it to list (no file is given as an argument) it cannot list anything which causes it to reiterate the input given to the terminal and will read from the terminal because it has no files to read.

 ---